BatuCanGD/Sorcerer-Showdown/README.md

 ## 2. JSON Modding

 Drop a file named `characters.json` next to the executable and the game will offer to load it at startup.
-JSON characters support all existing techniques, domains, tools, and shikigami but use one of the three generic AI brains — they won't tactically chain abilities the way hand-coded characters do.
+JSON characters support all existing techniques, domains, tools, and shikigami but since you use one of the three generic AI brains they won't tactically chain abilities the way hand-coded characters do.

-> **Current limitations:** JSON cannot define new techniques, domains, or tools — only assign existing ones by name.
+> **Current limitations:** JSON cannot define new techniques, domains, or tools.
+It can only assign existing ones by name.

 ### Supported field reference